ankidemy/ankidemy/server/docs/API.md

 Domains represent knowledge areas that contain definitions and exercises.

+Note on archiving:
+- Deleting a domain via `DELETE /domains/:id` performs a soft delete (archives the domain).
+- Archived domains are hidden from all standard lists and the Domain Network until restored.
+- Owners and admins can list archived domains, restore, or permanently purge them.

 ### Get All Domains

 - **URL**: `/domains`
 - **Method**: `GET`
 - **Auth Required**: Yes
 - **Response**: `200 OK`
+  - Returns only unarchived domains.
   ```json
   [
     {